Wellness Conference: March 30-31, 2023

 Each spring we sponsor the annual Wellness Conference.
 The Wellness Conference allows professionals and experts in the Rocky Mountain Region to come together and share their expertise.

-The Friday workshop, which includes 3 ethics CEUs, is designed for master or doctoral level mental health professionals and requires pre-registration and $30 payment.
+The Friday workshop, which includes *3 ethics credits*, is designed for mental health professionals and requires pre-registration and $35 payment.
 We hope to see you all there!

 12 CEUs will be available this year